 Physical therapy is a safe, highly effective treatment for all musculoskeletal pain.
 Board-certified physical medicine and rehabilitation specialist George Drakes, MD, and his team at Metro Spine PC offer specialized physical therapy on-site.
-Physical therapy is essential to your personalized treatment at the practice offices in Clinton and Oxon Hill, Maryland, and Washington, DC.
-Call your nearest Metro Spine PC office today or schedule a consultation online to learn how physical therapy aids recovery.
+Physical therapy is essential to your personalized treatment at the practice offices in Clinton and Oxon Hill, Maryland, Call your nearest Metro Spine PC office today or schedule a consultation online to learn how physical therapy aids recovery.

 Physical therapy uses noninvasive, safe techniques to treat pain and improve function.
 It’s usually the first treatment the Metro Spine PC team recommends to patients with musculoskeletal disorders.

 Physical therapy often relieves mild pain and offers many benefits to patients with moderate and severe conditions.

 Metro Spine PC’s experienced physical therapist treats acute (sudden), subacute (ongoing), and chronic (long-term) pain.